 Legislation for real estate is quite strict in Thailand.
 In order to protect the interests of Thai citizens, the sale of land to foreigners is prohibited.
-However there are several ways to register property, allowing foreigners to own the property.
-One of them is the Foreign freehold ownership.
+However, there are several ways to register property, allowing foreigners to own the property.
+One of them is foreign freehold ownership.
 Freehold gives the owner the right to sell or rent property, to transfer by inheritance or by donation and this can be done at the owner’s discretion.

-To conclude such a transaction, it is necessary to comply with some legal formalities, for example, a mandatory condition for the purchase, is the transfer of funds for purchase from abroad.
+To conclude such a transaction, it is necessary to comply with some legal formalities.
+For example, a mandatory condition for the purchase is the transfer of funds for the purchase from abroad.
 The contract is used to register the property at the Land Department, which is the sole government institution that registers the transfer of property rights.
 After that, the new owner receives a Chanote (Land Title Deed), which has a complete description of the plot of land, its history, size, boundaries, information regarding the division of the land and registered transactions.
 A Chanote gives the owner the right to dispose of a piece of land at his own discretion, for example, by lease or sale.

 There are also taxes and fees required, which have to be paid at the Land Department of Thailand, for the transfer of ownership.